How to Make the Most of Your Subscription

 1. ReformedWorship.org features not only more resources and articles easily found with a custom search bar, but newly written blogs and links to subscribe or to upgrade or renew your subscription.

-2. Back issues of RW are available for purchase from FaithAliveResources.org.
+2. Back issues are nolonger available for sale.

 3. Digital library membership gives you many links with additional resources.
 Nearly every song referenced in an issue, for example, includes a link to where you can hear it.
 Many song links also provide additional information on the song, including suggestions for related liturgical elements you could use.